jeremy21212121/evo-finder/readme.md

 ## note

-As currently configured, it uses a static ```demo.json``` file to populate the cars.
+As currently configured, this requires the use of my [evo-api-wrapper](https://github.com/jeremy21212121/evo-api-wrapper) to proxy calls to the evo API.
 This is because the [evo api](https://evo.ca/api/Cars.aspx) response doesn't include a CORS header and, as such, cannot be used in a cross-domain manner.

-Please see my "evo-api-wrapper" repo for a node backend that adds the CORS header to the response.
+If you want to try it without running the backend, check out the "demo" branch.
+It calls to the ```demo.json``` file instead of the real api.